Mariserko3007/kernelcare-doc/docs/kernelcare-enterprise/README.md

 # KernelCare Enterprise (ePortal)

-KernelCare Enterprise includes a web management console (ePortal) for protected environments.
+KernelCare Enterprise includes a web management console (ePortal) for protected environment88.

 ePortal software can help protect servers located behind the firewall (i.e. with no internet access) and can be installed both on-premises and in the cloud.